sensum/docs/source/includes/android/_android.md

 ## Bluetooth Device Compatibility

 * The Android **SensumSDK** supports connecting to BLE and Bluetooth devices for reading heart rate measurements.
-For a list of tested compatible devices please view the <a href = "http://help.sensum.co/knowledge_base/topics/what-type-of-sensors-can-i-use"> list of compatible devices</a> at our Knowledge Centre.  // TODO FIX THIS LINK
+For a list of tested compatible devices please contact us - hello@sensum.co

 **Note:** This document is regularly updated with new devices.
 Please contact us for integration details.
 GSR data is only accessible from Shimmer devices at present.